Computer Science

 CS2213Introduction to Applied Internet of Things3 ch (1C 2T) (EL)

-Introduces the Internet of things, circuits, and programming using MicroPython to enable students to build an IoT device using commodity censors connected to a microcontroller.
-Introduces IoT wireless protocols (e.g., LoRa), data visualization, data management using a database, and if time permits, basics of 3D printing.
-Students will build a smart device connected to the internet and reflect upon the process.
+Explore the Internet of things, circuits, and programming using MicroPython to build an IoT device using commodity censors connected to a microcontroller.
+Learn about IoT wireless protocols (e.g., LoRa), data visualization, data management using a database, and if time permits, basics of 3D printing.
+Build a smart device connected to the internet and reflect upon the process.
+NOTE: As the core materials for the course, students will need to purchase their own sensors and microcontroller.

 CS2253Machine Level Programming4 ch (3C 2L) (P)